Alexander McDonnell, 9th Earl of Antrim

-Alexander Randal Mark McDonnell, 9th Earl of Antrim, FRSA (3 February 1935 – 21 July 2021), known as Alexander Dunluce, was a Northern Irish landowner, peer, artist, and art restorer.
+Alexander Randal Mark McDonnell, 9th Earl of Antrim, FRSA (3 February 1935 – 21 July 2021), known as Alexander Dunluce, was a landowner, hereditary peer, artist, and art restorer.

-He lived mostly at his ancestral home, Glenarm Castle, County Antrim, Northern Ireland.
+He lived mostly at his ancestral home, Glenarm Castle, County Antrim, Ireland.
 As his titles were in the peerage of Ireland, he did not sit in the House of Lords.

+Early life and education

-The son of the 8th Earl of Antrim (1911–1977) and his artist wife Angela Sykes (1911–1984), as the heir apparent to his father's titles he was styled Viscount Dunluce from his birth until 1977.
+Lord Antrim was the eldest son of Randal McDonnell, 8th Earl of Antrim (1911–1977) and his artist wife Angela Sykes (1911–1984), daughter of Sir Mark Sykes, Bt.
+As heir apparent to his father's titles he was styled Viscount Dunluce from his birth until 1977.

-Early life

 Brought up as a Roman Catholic, Antrim was educated at Downside School, Christ Church, Oxford, and the Ruskin School of Drawing & Fine Art.

+Career

-He subsequently worked as an art restorer for the Tate Gallery, holding the posts of Keeper of Conservation, 1975–1995, and Director of Collection Services, 1990–1995.
+Lord Antrim worked as an art restorer for the Tate Gallery, holding the posts of Keeper of Conservation, 1975–1995, and Director of Collection Services, 1990–1995.
 He was also a Director of Ulster Television from 1982 to 2000, Chairman of Northern Salmon Co.
 Ltd, from 2000 to 2008, and Prime Warden of the Worshipful Company of Fishmongers for the year 1995–1996.

 He was the first to spot the potential of Bankside Power Station as a site for the Tate Modern.

-Family

-Antrim was married twice and had three children, by his first marriage: